-Public Cloud pause and restart: In the AWS cloud, Weka utilizes instances with local SSDs to create a cluster.
+- Public Cloud pause and restart: In the various cloud providers, WEKA utilizes compute instances with local SSDs to create a cluster.
 For bursty project-specific work, users may want to shut down or hibernate the cluster to save costs.
-The snapshot can be saved on the AWS S3 object store and re-hydrated when needed again at a later time.
+The snapshot can be saved to a object store and re-hydrated when needed again at a later time.

-AWS protection against single availability zone failure: Utilizing the snap-to-object feature allows users in AWS to recover from an availability zone (AZ) failure.
-Should the first AZ fail, if the Weka snapshot was replicated to a second AZ, it can be re-hydrated in minutes by a Weka cluster in the secondary AZ.
+- Protection against single availability zone failure: Utilizing the snap-to-object feature allows users to recover from an availability zone (AZ) failure.
+Should the first AZ fail, if the WEKA snapshot was replicated to a second AZ via the object store, it can be re-hydrated in minutes by a WEKA cluster in the secondary AZ.

 3. Hybrid Cloud Use Case

 - Cloud bursting: An on-premises customer can benefit from cloud elasticity by using additional computational power for short periods.
-By uploading a snapshot to S3, the file system can be run in the cloud.
+By uploading a snapshot to a cloud based object store, the file system can be run in the cloud.
 After running in the cloud, the data can be deleted or archived and the compute instances shut down.

-With Weka, there is no concept of data or metadata locality, as all data and metadata are distributed evenly across the storage hosts, which improves the scalability, aggregate performance and resiliency.
+With WEKA, there is no concept of data or metadata locality, as all data and metadata are distributed evenly across the storage servers, which improves the scalability, aggregate performance and resiliency.
 With the advent of high-speed networks, data locality actually contributes to performance and reliability issues by creating data hot spots and system scalability issues.
-By directly managing data placement on the SSD layer, WekaFS can shard the data and distribute it across the storage cluster for optimal placement based on user-configurable stripe sizes.
-WekaFS uses advanced algorithms to determine data layout; sharded data perfectly matches the block sizes used by the underlying flash memory to improve performance and extend SSD service life.
+By directly managing data placement on the SSD layer, WekaFS can distribute the data across the storage cluster for optimal placement based on user-configurable stripe sizes.
+WekaFS uses advanced algorithms to determine data layout; the placement of data perfectly matches the block sizes used by the underlying flash memory to improve performance and extend SSD service life.
 Stripe sizes can be set to any value from 4 to 16, while parity can be set to either +2 or +4.
-FIG. 8 illustrates data placement across SSDs in a 6+2 configuration.
+Figure 8 illustrates data placement across SSDs in a 6+2 configuration.
 The minimum supported cluster size is 6, which allows for two full virtual spares for a rebuild from a 4+2 configuration.
-The bigger the Weka cluster, the bigger the stripe size that it can support, and the greater the storage efficiency and write performance.
+The bigger the WEKA cluster, the bigger the stripe size that it can support, and the greater the storage efficiency and write performance.